jacobenget/jacobenget.github.io/doom_wad_parser/README.md

 sbt fullLinkJSAndCopy
 ```

-to invest time in generating and then copyin an optimized *production* version of `main.js`.
+to invest time in generating and then copying an optimized *production* version of `main.js`.